robin-rpr/calos/doc/clearly-image.rst

    Most registries use something called `Bearer authentication
    <https://datatracker.ietf.org/doc/html/rfc6750>`_, where the client (e.g.,
-   Charliecloud) includes a *token* in the headers of every HTTP request.
+   Clearly) includes a *token* in the headers of every HTTP request.

    The authorization dance is different from the typical UNIX approach, where there is a separate login sequence before any content requests are made.